mieweb/docs/content/functions/portal-management/employer-portal-setup.md

 **Appointment types excluded from portal:** Excludes these types of appointments from being displayed in the portal.

+**Disable portal scheduling comments:** Hides the ‘Comments' section on the portal scheduling page.

 **Appointment types that require comments:** Require comments to be entered for these appointment types when scheduled**.**

 **Comments input instructions:** This field will update the placeholder text for the comments input when an appointment type that requires comments is enabled.

 **Schedule a new appointment button text:** This field will replace the button text that is used to schedule a new appointment; displayed at the bottom of the 'My Appointments' module within the portal.

+If the Employer Organization has defined specific locations in which this employer may schedule appointments and configured the location on the Employer Organization **Locations** tab, then any schedules associated with that location will display at the bottom of the Additional Options section.

 #### Send a Message